Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Diffusion-based aMC as a Boltzmann Generator backbone : benefits and pitfalls

 Diffusion models are a natural fit for aMC schemes, as they inherently define a sequence of intermediate densities that can be leveraged in sampling algorithms such as AIS, SMC, or RE.
 In \Cref{subsec:tempering_vs_diff}, we show that even a naive integration, simply using the sequence of DM densities as a direct replacement for the classic tempering sequence, can already deliver strong performance, thanks to the favorable properties of the Gaussian convolution paths induced by DMs.
 In \Cref{subsec:review_methods}, we review related methodologies, that additionally propose to ``enhance'' standard aMC tools using DM stochastic transition kernels.
 However, we demonstrate in \Cref{subsec:pitfalls_methods} that those designs are fundamentally limited in challenging multi-modal scenarios.

-We emphasize that, although the presented methods involve different hyperparameters, we focus our numerical evaluation solely on the effect of the number of annealing levels (defined as $K\in \{16,32,64,128,256\}$), common to all methods, because it directly controls the overlap between consecutive distributions along the annealing path, a factor highlighted as crucial to the performance of aMC.
-We leave investigation of automatic tuning methods \citep{Syed2021nonreversible, syed2025optimisedannealedsequentialmonte} for future work.
+We emphasize that, although the presented methods involve different hyperparameters, we focus our numerical evaluation solely on the effect of the number of annealing levels (defined as $K\in \{32,64,128,256\}$), common to all methods, because it directly controls the overlap between consecutive distributions along the annealing path, a factor highlighted as crucial to the performance of aMC.